23 Best islands to visit in 2023: unique island escapes

 Just like those myth-laden ceramic heads, be prepared to start a passionate love affair with Sicily.
 Hopefully, with just your mind-blown rather than total decapitation.

 Best experiences: Relax on the silver-screen-worthy sands of Cefalù, a magnificent medieval coastal spot packed with beach clubs.
 Hike to the top of Mount Etna.
 Party all night in Palermo after exploring the city’s iconic architecture, such as the golden glitz of the Norman Palace.
 Then, get your UNESCO fix at Villa Romana del Casale, the Valley of the Temples or any of the 7 World Heritage Sites on the menu.
 Speaking of menus, it’s always time to eat another signature Sicilian dish.
 Caponata, cannoli and Pasta alla Norma are solid starting points.

-If you’re craving a Caribbean escape of relaxing beaches, rum punches and luxury resorts – you’re in the wrong place.
+If you’re craving a Caribbean vacation full of relaxing beaches, rum punches and luxury resorts – you’re in the wrong place.
 Well, not precisely; Dominica has those too.
 But here, in what has been nicknamed ‘The Nature Island’, days are much more about spine-tingling canyoning, epic hikes, exotic bird watching and black sand beaches.